Tags: chromosome/chromatin; epigenetics; holism; plasticity/genome; transcription; transcription/transcription factors

 Such, then, is the intimate, intricate, well-timed choreography through which our genes come to their proper expression.
 And the plastic, shape-shifting nucleosome in the middle of it all provides an excellent vantage point from which to view the overall drama of form and movement.

 We have, in our review, only sparsely sampled the overwhelming number of causal factors participating in gene expression.
-The topics not touched upon here — the unmentioned domains of regulatory, or epigenetic, activity affecting what the cell makes of its genes — would extend the presentation vastly beyond what I have briefly alluded to here.
+The topics not touched upon here — the unmentioned domains of regulatory, or epigenetic, activity affecting what the cell makes of its genes — would extend the presentation vastly beyond the topics I have briefly alluded to here.

 There is, for example, the recently intensifying exploration of the importance of modifications, not only on the histone tails, but also on the histone cores.
 These also are proving relevant to gene expression, and in complex ways, both direct and roundabout.